 [Solved]: Font Awesome icons not showing on my website

-If the Font Awesome CSS file is not properly loaded on a web page, then its icons won't be displayed.
+You need to first load the Font Awesome library in your pages before trying to use its icons.
+If it is not properly loaded on a web page, then its icons won't be displayed.
 There are different ways in which you can add the Font Awesome library to your website.
 They include:

 • Loading Font Awesome from a CDN

-Make sure that the Font Awesome CSS file is loaded and that the "webfonts" folder is not missing from the website project.
+If you downloaded Font Awesome to host the files locally on your website, make sure that the CSS file is loaded properly and that the "webfonts" folder is not missing from the website project.

-To check whether the CSS file is loaded well, open your page source code on a web browser by right-clicking on the page and selecting "View page source" or pressing Ctrl+U while on the page.
+To check whether the CSS file is loaded well, open your page source code on a web browser by right-clicking on the page and selecting "View page source" or by using the Ctrl+U keyboard shortcut while on the page.

 Check in the <head> section if there is a Font Awesome CSS file loaded within <link> tags.
 It in most cases will have the term "font-awesome" or "all.css/all.min.css" in its name depending on the Font Awesome version used.

 Click on it to open it.
 If it gets loaded well, you will be able to view its code.
-Else, you will be served with a 404 page not found error.
+Otherwise, you will be served with a 404 page not found error.

-If you are able to view the source code of the CSS file, make sure that the file is loaded within the "href" attribute of the <link> tag and not within "src", something that many new developers confuse.
+If you can view the source code of the CSS file, make sure that the file is loaded within the "href" attribute of the <link> tag and not within "src", something that many new developers confuse.
 Also, make sure that the <link> tag has rel="stylesheet".

 It should look something like this: